INTERFACES

 Interfaces — Communication Contract

-Core insight: Chalie is a cognitive router, not a message router.
-It does not forward data between interfaces.
+Chalie is a cognitive router, not a message router.
 It receives signals and messages from the world, interprets them through the lens of its human, and decides what matters.
-Interfaces are deaf to each other — they only interact with Chalie.
+Interfaces are deaf to each other — they interact only with Chalie.

 | Signal | Message | |